-The worst thing is when I've walked back to my car alone and in the dark.
+The worst thing is when I walked back to my car alone and in the dark.
 I'd been out that day and was wearing cute and kind of revealing clothes.
 A guy followed me from the train station to where I'd parked (about 10 minutes), and when I got in my car he started to yell at me for leading him on.
 We hadn't spoken, but we'd made eye contact a couple of times on the hour-long train ride, which seemed to be enough for him.
 I didn't think that the phrase "leading someone along" was so literal, but okay. -u/darlinglark

 I was coming home quite late from a party.
 In a street, a guy smiled, as people sometimes do.
 So I smiled back politely but kept walking and forgot about it.
-I didn't notice straight away that I was followed but I noticed after 5 minutes that someone was walking very closely behind me (heard food steps and saw their shadow).
-So I moved on the side and slowed down a bit to let him pass.
+I didn't notice straight away that I was being followed but I noticed after 5 minutes that someone was walking very closely behind me (heard food steps and saw their shadow).
+So I moved to the side and slowed down a bit to let him pass.
 He didn't.
 He slowed down too.
 So I noticed a group of people a bit further on the other side of the street.
-Without looking behind, I sped up and crossed the street towards the group of people.
+Without looking behind, I sped up and crossed the street toward the group of people.
 Then I looked behind and I saw the guy I smiled at 5 minutes before standing there, looking at me, he looked a bit angry.

 No words were exchanged.
 What kind of creep can you be to do things like that?
 What was he going to do?
-Follow me home at the other side of the city before he would actually start asking if I was interested at all?
+Follow me home at the other side of the city before he would actually start asking if I was interested at all.
 I just f*cking smiled.
 I always do it when I see a man, a woman, a kid, an old person who smiles at me.
 That was not a f*cking invitation for sex. - Reddit.